Edozie101/VirtualDesktop/README.md

 ### Controls
 Toggle Control Desktop/Move Around World: CTRL+SHIFT+Y, Shift+F1 or CTRL+SHIFT+G (Mac), CTRL+SHIFT+G (Win)
+Toggle Display Shape (Spherical/Flat on Windows and Mac only): Q
 Look: Move Mouse
 Move Forward: W
 Move Backwards: S
-Walk Sideways Left (Strafe Left): A/Q
+Walk Sideways Left (Strafe Left): A
-Walk Sideways Right (Strafe Right): D/E
+Walk Sideways Right (Strafe Right): D
 Jump: SPACE (Irrlicht renderer only)
 Show FPS and Info Dialog: / (Mac Only)
 Choose movies: Show info dialog with ‘/‘ then press 1 or 2 for regular or stereo movies, then navigate using arrow keys and enter to select a movie